 When I was living in Israel, seeking a more meaningful life, I was unable to work in my culture consulting, top team and leadership development areas of expertise.
-As a result of this very serious and high impact problem I experienced a powerful and deep collision between the necessity to earn a living, and the possibilities emerging in such a creative, innovative and entrepreneurial environment.
-It meant that I had to develop the learning agility to embrace, adapt to a disruptive, diverse and different culture.
+As a result of this, I experienced a powerful and deep collision between the necessity to earn a living, and the possibilities emerging in such a creative, innovative and entrepreneurial environment.
+It meant that I needed to develop learning agility to embrace, adapt to a disruptive, diverse and different culture.

 This required letting go of most of what I knew and practiced, and learning completely new ways of being, thinking and acting differently in almost every area of my life.